 Hi!
 My professional name is Z. M. Wilmot, but I go by Zack.
 I am an author of weird fiction, primarily in the genres of science fiction, space fantasy, and horror.
 I have been writing since the age of fourteen, when I wrote fan fiction in Games Workshop’s Warhammer universe.
 In 2009, I began experimenting with my own worlds, and after participating in National Novel Writing Month that year and eventually self-publishing the resulting novel, The Loneliness of Stars, I began writing seriously.

-I write both standalone stories and stories in a mythos of my own creation I call the Juxian Mythos, which is a combination of The Lord of the Rings, Babylon 5, Star Wars, and the works of H. P. Lovecraft.
-My writing is heavily inspired by H. P. Lovecraft, Douglas Adams, Ursula K. LeGuin, Vernor Vinge, Frank Herbert, and Dan Simmons.
-Other influences include Tamora Pierce, Lois McMaster Bujold, David Brin, and Arthur C. Clarke.
-Most of my work revolves around cosmic horror and imagined societies both human and alien.
+My writing is heavily inspired by H. P. Lovecraft, Douglas Adams, Ursula K. LeGuin, Vernor Vinge, Terry Pratchett, Frank Herbert, and Dan Simmons.
+Other influences include Tamora Pierce, Isaac Asimov, Lois McMaster Bujold, David Brin, and Arthur C. Clarke.
+Most of my work revolves around cosmic horror and imagined societies, both human and alien.

-In my other lives, I am also a full-time postgraduate student working towards a PhD in sociology, with a focus on historical, cultural, and political sociology, social movements and revolution, inequality and power, social theory, and the Middle East.
+In my other lives, I am also a full-time PhD Candidate in sociology at Brown University, with a focus on revolutions and social movements; you can access my professional site for sociology here.
 Many of the ideas that show up in my academic work also pop in in my writing, so be forewarned!
-In addition, I study Tarot, geomancy, and astrology, and run my own blog related to the esoteric arts here.
+In addition, I study tarot, geomancy, and astrology, and run my own blog related to the esoteric arts here.